 - Best practice examples of regional cooperation on wildlife crime in the EU

-In the final stage of the study, the consortium will draw conclusions and elaborate policy recommendations for the European Parliament to take into account when developing the EU Action Plan on wildlife crime.
+In the final stage of the study, the consortium drew conclusions and elaborate policy recommendations for the European Parliament to take into account when developing the EU Action Plan on wildlife crime.